Manvendra2711/Registration-and-Login-Form-in-C-/README.md

 Delete Account: Users can delete their accounts, removing their information from the system. <br>
 Reset Password: Users can reset their passwords after logging in. <br>
 <br>
-How to Use
-Compile the Code: Compile the C++ code using your preferred compiler.
-Run the Program: Execute the compiled binary.
+How to Use Compile the Code: Compile the C++ code using your preferred compiler.<br> Run the Program: Execute the compiled binary.
 <br>
 Select Options: Follow the on-screen prompts to navigate through the available options:<br>